 You can drill through an OLAP report to the underlying detail data only after you make the detail data available to the OLAP Server.
-In order for the OLAP server to make detail data available for a cube, the library for the table that contains the detail data must be registered so that the OLAP server can identify the library to use, and that the library permissions allow ReadMetadata.
-The simplest way to register the library to the server is to pre-assign it in the metadata repository and store the library in a folder that grants ReadMetadata permission to PUBLIC.
+In order for the OLAP server to make detail data available for a cube, the library for the table that contains the detail data must be registered so that the OLAP server can identify the library to use.
+Also, the library permissions must allow ReadMetadata permission.
+The simplest way to register the library to the server is to pre-assign it and store the library in a folder that grants ReadMetadata permission to PUBLIC.